 VI Models of regulation

-- b There are governments that take a highly paternalistic approach towards social freedoms of their populace, and seek to impose tight controls on gambling.
+- There are governments that take a highly paternalistic approach towards social freedoms of their populace, and seek to impose tight controls on gambling.
 Such societies may have a limited state lottery or other state-owned gambling, but will not usually allow gambling to be operated by private enterprise.
 Such governments may also permit casinos to exist in tourist destinations, but ensure that access is restricted to the foreign population only and that local people are barred.
 Examples of this type of approach (expressed generally) include India, Vietnam and North Korea.

-- c There are governments that recognise the social dangers of gambling, but also the freedoms of their own citizens to make a choice about their forms of entertainment.
+- There are governments that recognise the social dangers of gambling, but also the freedoms of their own citizens to make a choice about their forms of entertainment.
 These governments generally restrict access to gambling but also take a pragmatic view that prohibiting gambling is extremely difficult (and may not be morally justifiable in a democratic society) and therefore permit most forms of gambling, though subject to careful regulation.
 Most continental European governments used to fall within this category, though a number have now moved to greater liberalisation of the market.

-- d There are governments who treat gambling as being merely another form of commerce and who provide a liberal regime for operators.
+- There are governments who treat gambling as being merely another form of commerce and who provide a liberal regime for operators.
 In these jurisdictions, one is likely to find gambling opportunities integrated within normal retail environments.
 Such jurisdictions still have rules designed to protect children and the vulnerable from exposure to gambling and will normally have a blend of private enterprise-led gambling of all forms as well as some state-controlled gambling (such as a national lottery).
 The UK is an example of such a liberal regime.

-- e Finally, are those jurisdictions that actively encourage gambling within the state as a means of generating tax revenue and employment for the local population.
+- Finally, there are those jurisdictions that actively encourage gambling within the state as a means of generating tax revenue and employment for the local population.
 Formerly, such states were interested primarily in encouraging tourism using the inducement of gambling and entertainment.
 Destinations such as Macau and Las Vegas exemplify this approach.
-However, more recently the prevalence of online gambling has created new ‘hot spots’ of activity (Gibraltar, Malta, the Isle of Man, Alderney, Kahnawake and CuraÇao being obvious examples).
+However, more recently the prevalence of online gambling has created new 'hot spots' of activity (Gibraltar, Malta, the Isle of Man, Alderney, Kahnawake and Curaçao being obvious examples).
 In such jurisdictions, governments seek not to attract tourists, but gambling operators with favourable tax regimes and promises of robust technology and flexibility of approach.

 VII The 'DNA' of regulatory regimes